Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Take a stroll beneath the trees in this tranquil city park.

-Waterfront Park is one of the best places in Leavenworth, Washington for a quiet walk in the woods.
+Waterfront Park is one of the best places for a quiet walk in the woods.
 It’s a good area to get away from the crowds that sometimes fill the downtown area.

 Lake Wenatchee State Park